stm32-rs/stm32wlxx-hal/README.md

 $ cargo test -p subghz-testsuite-tx --target thumbv7em-none-eabi -- --probe 002900205553500A20393256
 ```

-**Note:** These tests are currently very flakey; but I suspect that is because
-I damaged one of my nucleo boards.

 ## Unit Tests

 Off-target unit tests use the built-in cargo framework.